-In honor of my buddy John, who was a beast on the kettlebell. #fuckcancer
+In honor of my buddy John, who was a beast on the kettlebell and a damn good man. #fuckcancer

 2. TRX Suspension Trainer: portable, great for business trips and hotel room workouts, lots of cool workouts online, including endurance athlete workouts.
 You can target every weakness with a TRX.
 Tip: Bring it to the track and incorporate it into or immediately following a speed session.
 It makes core training much more interesting than trying to knock out 100 sit-ups after a run session.
 You may want to check out the similar JungleGym as well.

 3. Sandbag: Endless training opportunities with sandbags.
 Plus you can substitute them in for barbells in a lot of CrossFit WODs, which I think is even more functional.
 You can pick up a Rogue Tactical bag or read this guide on how to make you own for a lot less.